 Local Energy Scotland is a consortium made up of:

-- Energy Saving Trust The Energy Saving Trust is a social enterprise with charitable status.
-We have incorporated a charitable parent company, under which is a non-profit company continuing to deliver substantial government-funded programmes, and a wholly owned trading subsidiary
+- Energy Saving Trust is a social enterprise with charitable status.
+We have incorporated a charitable parent company, under which is a non-profit company continuing to deliver substantial government-funded programmes, and a wholly owned trading subsidiary.

-- The Energy Agency The Agency is a registered charity with an established trading company to operate interest-free loans and grant schemes.
+- The Energy Agency is a registered charity with an established trading company to operate interest-free loans and grant schemes.

-CARES has been established by the Scottish Government to encourage local and community ownership of renewable energy across Scotland and to help maximise the benefits to communities of renewable energy systems - whether commercial or community-owned.
+CARES was established by the Scottish Government to encourage local and community ownership of renewable energy across Scotland and to help maximise the benefits to communities of renewable energy systems – whether commercial or community-owned.

-Local Energy Scotland is independent and provides free-at-point-of-use impartial advice.
+Local Energy Scotland is independent and provides free and impartial advice.

 We will treat any personal data you provide us carefully and securely.